KOBonilla/PythonPortfolio/README.md

 ### Filename: CarClass.png is a chart visualizing an OOP
 ### Filename: NetworkDesign.png is a ring topology chart visualization
 ### Filename: HighOutputProductPrices.png is a SQL query for product prices
+### Filename: MyHTML.png is code for a webpage with link to a logo